 Tale of the Three Fishes

-This story was submitted 12 months Ago
+This story was submitted about 1 year Ago

 Three fishes named Anagatavidhata, Pratyutpannamati and Yadbhavishya lived in a certain pond, along with many other fishes.